“You can never win or lose. If you don’t run the race.” – Love My Way by The Psychedelic Furs

 - What are the gaps between our exposures and our capabilities, and what can we do to close those gaps?

 With equal measures of focus and love, you can evolve the risk management capabilities at your nonprofit to new heights.
 Invite colleagues to sign up for the RISK eNews to receive weekly risk insights and inspiration.
-Mark your calendar and plan to attend at least one intensive risk learning opportunity during 2017.
+Mark your calendar and plan to attend at least one intensive risk learning opportunity this year.
 And add a risk briefing featuring a custom risk dashboard to the agenda of at least one board meeting taking place this year.

 Kay Nakamura, Director of Client Solutions

 I love our Affiliate Membership structure.
 We encourage our Affiliate Members to share the “love” (Affiliate benefits) with their own chapters, agencies, policyholders, and team members.
 We treat all Affiliate Members the same, whether the organization is a primary Affiliate Member (such as a national nonprofit or umbrella organization), or an Affiliate Member through sharing the benefits of an umbrella organization.
 Affiliate Members should check out the Affiliate Member Dashboard on our new website; this is the place where you can access all your benefits.
-Existing Affiliate Members can login or create an account, and new folks can gain access by joining our Affiliate Member family today.
+Existing Affiliate Members can log in or create an account, and new folks can gain access by joining our Affiliate Member family today.

-Eric Henkel, Project Manager
+Eric Henkel, former Project Manager

 I really love the spirit of collaboration that’s present here at NRMC.
 There is an explicit expectation that staff work together and have overlapping responsibilities for our various projects.
 I think this encourages considering different perspectives and facilitates intellectual growth on my part.
 This is also good from a risk management perspective because you know that you have a backup to your work!
 In addition, the informal culture in the office also promotes collaboration and engagement and that makes NRMC an enjoyable place to work.

-Erin Gloeckner, Director of Consulting Services
+Erin Gloeckner, former Director of Consulting Services

-I love the Center’s relatively new approach to strategic planning and budgeting, which involves both our Board team and our full staff team.
+I love the NRMC’s relatively new approach to strategic planning and budgeting, which involves both our Board team and our full staff team.
 NRMC’s commitment to transparency and succession planning led us to take this approach, and now our staff team feels a greater sense of ownership and investment in our long-term goals.
 My own job is even more satisfying now that I take a systems-based approach to my work within the context of NRMC, rather than only focusing on projects and short-term outputs within our consulting practice.
 In the end, this approach should drive greater synergy across NRMC projects and resources so we can better serve the nonprofit sector.

 Though The Psychedelic Furs said, “It’s a new road… follow where your mind goes,” I think our team will continue paving the Center’s future by leading first with our hearts.
 Perhaps the only traits more remarkable than the nonprofit sector’s teeming talent are the compassion and love of service that abound within our community.